 The Reebok One GB60 is built well and comes with plenty of workouts.
 There's also the option of connecting a smart device with the Reebok Fitness app installed, though the experience is limited compared with what else is out there for a similar price.
 The self-powering rechargeable battery feature is great too but does have its drawbacks.
-We'd say that if you want interactive training then you have to check out the NordicTrack VX550 or the Proform 210 CSX, and if your focus is on build quality then we'd recommend going for the DKN AM-3i which still offers some interactive training options in the form of Kinomap but also offers a smoother, more comfortable ride than the GB60.
+That being said we'd recommend seriously considering our current bike of the month the Proform 210 CSX , which offers interactive training options in the form of iFit but also offers a smoother, more comfortable ride than the GB60.

 Reebok One GB60 Specifications